An anticyclotomic Euler system for adjoint modular Galois representations: The -adic -function

 \subsection{$p$-adic $L$-functions for unitary groups}

-A construction of $p$-adic $L$-functions for unitary groups is given in \cite{EW}, and in great generality \cite{EHLS}.
-Here we deduce from their work an anticyclotomic $p$-adic $L$-function for our conjugate self-dual representation $V$ in $\S\ref{subsec:adjoint}$.
+A construction of $p$-adic $L$-functions for unitary groups is given in \cite{EW}, and, in great generality in \cite{EHLS}.
+Here we deduce from these works the existence of an anticyclotomic $p$-adic $L$-function for the conjugate self-dual representation $V$ in $\S\ref{subsec:adjoint}$.